-What is pityriasis versicolor and what causes it?
+What is pityriasis versicolor?

 Small numbers of the malassezia germs that causes pityriasis versicolor commonly live on the skin and do no harm.
 However, some people are prone to this germ multiplying and spreading on their skin more than usual, which then leads to a rash developing.
 Often the germ multiplies and causes the rash for no apparent reason.
 In some cases, hot, sunny or humid weather seems to trigger the germ to multiply on the skin.
 In people who sweat more it may be more likely to occur.